 Sony RX100 versus Sony RX100 II

 The physical size and weight of the Sony RX100 and the Sony RX100 II are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX100 – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX100 – represents the basis for the calculations across all the size and weight measures).

 In this particular case, the Sony RX100 and the Sony RX100 II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the RX100 II is markedly heavier (17 percent) than the RX100.
 In this context, it is worth noting that neither the RX100 nor the RX100 II are weather-sealed.